Fred Girod

-Fred Frank Girod (born 1951) is an American politician and dentist from Oregon.
+Fred Frank Girod (born 1951) is an American politician from Oregon.
 He is a member of the Oregon State Senate representing the 9th district, which covers the mid-Willamette Valley, and previously served as the Senate minority leader.
 He was later succeeded by incumbent minority leader Tim Knopp.

 Early life and education

 Girod was born in Salem, Oregon.
 He graduated from Stayton High School in Stayton, Oregon.
 He earned a Bachelor of Science degree from Oregon State University in Corvallis, Oregon, a DMD from Oregon Health & Science University School of Dentistry, and a Master of Public Administration from Harvard University.

 Career

 He has been a practicing dentist for 26 years, and served in the Oregon House of Representatives in the early 1990s, chairing the Rules Committee.
 He ran for the U.S. Congress in 1994, but lost in the primary to Jim Bunn.

 Girod then served on the Stayton City Council.
-He was selected by Marion and Linn County Republicans to run again for the House in 2006, in district 17, following then-representative Jeff Kropf's sudden departure from the 2006 election.
-He won that election, defeating Democrat Dan Thackaberry, and was appointed in 2008 to succeed Senator Roger Beyer of District 9 upon his resignation.
-He was sworn in during January 2008, and was re-elected in November 2008, 2010, 2012, and 2016.
+He was selected by Marion and Linn County Republicans to run again for the House in 2006, in the 17th district, following then-representative Jeff Kropf's sudden departure from the 2006 election.
+He won that election, defeating Democrat Dan Thackaberry, and was appointed in 2008 to succeed Senator Roger Beyer of the 9th district upon his resignation.
+He was sworn in during January 2008, and was re-elected in November 2008, 2012, 2016, 2020, and 2024.